 Snagfilms is a video-on-demand site that sports a selection of films you can’t find anywhere else on the web.
 Founded in 2008, it’s amassed around 10,000 independent documentaries and narrative films.
 There are plenty of rare gems to watch here, and since the founders have worked to establish dozens of partnerships, there are also plenty of different streaming devices that support free SnagFilms.
 The service is currently available as a free app for iOS and Android, but it’s also compatible with various Roku devices, Kindles, and a host of other streaming devices.
 The main website is also a breeze to navigate.
 Snagfilms is available internationally, but some titles are only available in the U.S. and Canada.

-Just like Hoopla, Kanopy is not only free to use, it’s commercial-free if you have a library card.
+Just like Hoopla, Kanopy is not only free to use, but it’s also commercial-free if you have a library card.
 Originally founded in 2008 in Australia as an educational tool, Kanopy now offers a library of over 30,000 films through its partnerships with more than 200 libraries.
-There is a heavy focus on independent movies and documentaries (the company even has access to many recent films from the A24 catalog), but you’ll find all sorts of films available, and even more are on the way thanks to a deal that will see the entire catalog of filmmaker Fred Wiseman coming to the service.
+There is a heavy focus on independent free movies and documentaries (the company even has access to many recent films from the A24 catalog), but you’ll find all sorts of films available, and even more are on the way thanks to a deal that will see the entire catalog of filmmaker Fred Wiseman coming to the service.
 Kanopy is available internationally, but the content may vary by location.